From Redshift to Real Space: Combining Linear Theory With Neural Networks: Results

 The two-point correlation function of the halo overdensity field $\delta_h(\vb{x})$, estimated on the $128^3$ grid, is defined as the expectation value of the pair products:

 where $\vb{r}$ is the pair separation vector.

 We estimate the anisotropic 2PCF in radial bins of width $2.5\, \hmpc$ over the range $|\vb{r}| \in [0, 200]\, \hmpc$, and in 200 $\mu$ bins, where $\mu = \cos\theta$ and $\theta$ is the angle between pair separation vectors and the line of sight to the pair.
 We always identify the line of sight with the $z$-axis, adopting the distant observer approximation.
 The $\mu$ bin is set to $\Delta \mu = 0.01$ over the interval $[-1, 1]$.
 We notice that the width of the radial bin is smaller than the cell size.

-As for the power spectrum case, we will focus on the monopole and quadrupole moments of the 2PCF defined in analogy with Eq.~\eqref{eq:pk_multipoles}.
+As for the power spectrum case, we focused on the monopole and quadrupole moments of the 2PCF defined in analogy with Eq.~\eqref{eq:pk_multipoles}.

 The results are summarized in Fig.~\ref{fig:xi_residuals}, which follows the same format as Fig.~\ref{fig:pk_residuals} and conveys similar information.
 As expected, the LT method yields the poorest 2PCF reconstruction.
 In the monopole, the amplitude of its residuals exceeds 2$\sigma$ at separations smaller than $r \simeq 75\,\hmpc$ and, which is most worrying, in correspondence of the BAO peak.
 Only on scales larger than $r \simeq 150\,\hmpc$ residuals converge to zero, in both the monopole and quadrupole moments.